mthurmond/hide-my-email-for-gmail/README.md

 # All the extensions I've created
 They're all free, open source, and designed to help you get in the flow.

-1. [Distraction Free for LinkedIn™](https://github.com/mthurmond/distraction-free-for-linkedin): Remove distractions from your LinkedIn™ experience.
+1. [Distraction free for LinkedIn™](https://github.com/mthurmond/distraction-free-for-linkedin): Remove distractions from your LinkedIn™ experience.
-2. [Gmail inbox hider](https://github.com/mthurmond/gmail-inbox-hider): Hide your Gmail™ inbox whenever you want.
+2. [Inbox hider for Gmail™](https://github.com/mthurmond/gmail-inbox-hider): Hide your Gmail™ inbox whenever you want.
 3. [Slack hider](https://github.com/mthurmond/slack-hider): Hide your Slack™ messages whenever you want.

 # Other extensions I recommend